 Plus any other adult involved in dealing with the incident e.g. nurse or assistant

-Name/s: Date / /
+Name/s: //

 1. Did you see the incident?

-- If you didn't, who informed you of wha (Please ask them to write in section 3 who
+- If you didn't, who informed you of wh (Please ask them to write in section 3 w

 2. Names of children involved and class:

-3. Description of incident: Time:
+3. Description of incident: Time: Location:

-Location: What happened:
+What happened:

-4. These are the steps I have taken to gat the children/staff who I have spoken to a
+These are the steps I have taken to g the children/staff who I have spoken to egarding the incident, including the names of provided.

-5. Have the parents been informed via the behaviour reflection form?
+5. Have the parents been informed via tand deliver it to the care team? the behaviour reflection for m?
 Who did this?
-Who will check and collect it and deliver it to the care team?
+Who will check and collect it

 Extra notes:

-Extra riotes.

-All members of staff involved in dealing v vith the incide nt shou ıld sign this
+All members of staff involved in dealing with the incident should sign this document.

 Name Name Name

-Signature Sig nature Signature
+Signature Signature Signature